Hippity/Whatsapp/README.md

 You must enter the contact or group name as it is written on your phone, names with emojis will not work.

-filemessage.py takes a file name and send all the contents in the file.
+filemessage.py takes a file called Shrek.txt and send all the contents in the file.